matt4biz/oak/README.md

 Here are a few of the possible enhancements:

 - add a few missing functions (e.g. acos, tanh)
-- support "degree" and "radian" modes in input
-- binary/hexadecimal input and conversion
 - bitwise operators, similar to the HP 16c
 - interest-rate calculations, similar to the HP 12c
 - statistical functions, similar to the HP 11c or 15c